gkorpal/gkorpal.github.io/_drafts/fedora.md

 The second most popular enterprise Linux distro is SUSE, its main target is the European market.
 In recent years, it has also [reorganized itself](https://www.admin-magazine.com/Archive/2017/38/An-exclusive-interview-with-openSUSE-Chairman-Richard-Brown) in a way similar to RHEL to speed up innovation:

 Recently, AMD has been making great technological advancements and [started making significant contributions to open source](https://wiki.archlinux.org/index.php/AMDGPU).
 In fact, it is also [one of the primary sponsor of openSUSE](https://en.opensuse.org/Sponsors).
-Here, openSUSE Tumbleweed is a good comeptitor for Fedora since it provides access to latest packages using rolling release instead of short lived point release.
+In my opinion, openSUSE Tumbleweed is a good comeptitor for Fedora since it strives to provide access to latest packages using rolling release instead of short lived point release.
 On the other hand, openSUSE Leap is a good competitor for Ubuntu since it gives an option for upgrading to much superior SUSE enterprise.

 # Mix and Match